-In addition to the camp areas, we have a year-round education center, two dining halls, four lodges, an open-air pavilion, a low -ropes teambuilding course, rock climbing wall, multi-purpose gymnasium, a pool, basketball and tennis courts, baseball and softball fields, a game room, and a health center.
+In addition to the camp areas, we have a year-round education center, two dining halls, four lodges, an open-air pavilion, a low-ropes teambuilding course, rock climbing wall, multi-purpose gymnasium, a pool, basketball and tennis courts, baseball and softball fields, and a health center.

 We have a deep connection to our land and a healthy respect for the abundant natural resources located throughout our property.
 Some of the significant natural features include woodlands, streams, wetlands, hills and valleys, an extensive trail system, and a pond.
 The wildlife we encounter is quite diverse.
 Deer, fox, coyotes, pheasants, turkeys, raptors, and many other varieties of birds are frequently seen.